Skip to main content

 Algorithm Patterns

 Finally, we arrive at the heart of problem-solving: recognizing and applying patterns.
 Binary search, two pointers, depth-first search, dynamic programming... these are not just algorithms, but ways of thinking.
 Each pattern is a lens through which entire categories of problems become approachable.
+We will go through each pattern in great detail, providing plenty of practice problems to test your knowledge.